johansolbakken/johansolbakken/README.md

 🛠️ I work on search and retrieval at Vespa.ai, mainly query parsing and execution.

 🔎 Interested in search, databases, compilers, and programming languages.
 Mostly the parts where performance matters.
+Learning by building.
+Built small systems along the way (query engines, benchmarks, compilers).

 🎓 MSc in Informatics, NTNU.